-Are there side-effects from treatment?
+Will I get side-effects?

 If you have surgery, your scrotum will feel different, as the testicle inside will no longer be there.
 You can have a false testicle put in so that it looks and feels more normal.
 Other treatments like chemotherapy and radiotherapy can cause side-effects, but they usually go away soon after treatment has ended.